 6.ERP is not good value for money.

 Whilst the implementation and upfront costs of an ERP can seem expensive, consider the cost of not getting an ERP.
 If you are using disparate legacy systems, exporting to spreadsheets to analyse data that may be up to a week old - how can you be competitive?
 Imagine having an integrated system that can improve efficiency and therefore productivity in all aspects.
 Improved workflow means less frustration for employees which also increases productivity.
-Your business should easily provide a superior service or product through improved performance which will boost customer goodwill and increase turnover.
+Your business should easily provide a superior service or product through an improved performance which will boost customer goodwill and increase turnover.

 ERP technology can give your organisation more efficiency, operational excellence and ultimately more profit.